FollowTheProcess/py/README.md

 * I don't know, fun I guess?
 * I love the original [python-launcher] and I love Go, so why not combine them!
 * Learning and stuff

+### What's different about this one vs the original?

+Initially, I wanted to do a 100% pure port copying the functionality of the original [python-launcher] exactly.

+Then I realised that's boring and pointless because why wouldn't I just use the original?
+It's written really well, easy to understand, is fast to launch, 100% test coverage etc etc.

+So I thought why not tweak it a little bit?

+As a result, this version behaves slightly differently in a few ways:

+1. It won't let you do anything with `python2`, because it's deprecated and using it is naughty
+2. It won't climb the file tree looking for a `.venv` in any parent directory, it only looks in `cwd` (personally I only ever really use python in a virtual environment when I'm actively working on a python project, and 99% of the time for that I'm sitting in the project root where the `.venv` is anyway)
+3. The change above allows this one to easily support both virtual environments named `.venv` **and** `venv` (although `.venv` will be preferred)

 ## Installation